kubepack/kubepack/docs/guides/scenario-7.md

 ```

 Above command will open file in editor.
  Then, change `config.yaml` to above value.
-This will generate a patch in `patch` folder.
+This will generate a patch in `manifests/patch` folder.

  Below `$ kubectl plugin pack up` command will combine `patch` and `manifests/vendor` folder files and dump in `manifests/output` folder.